davidtorres89/UTSABC/README.md

 	- $ ansible-playbook /etc/Ansible/filebeat-playbook.yml
 	- $ ansible-playbook /etc/Ansible/metricbeat-playbook.yml

-In order for the playbooks to install in the correct locations, the [hosts](Ansible/hosts) file was used to direct to the correct webservers and Elk machines.
+In order for the [pentest.yml](Ansible/pentest.yml) and [install-elk.yml](Ansible/install-elk.yml) playbooks to install in the correct locations, the [hosts](Ansible/hosts) file was used to direct to the correct webservers and Elk machine.